django-oscar/django-oscar/docs/source/internals/contributing/bugs-and-features.rst

 Before reporting a bug or requesting a new feature, please consider these general points:

-* Be aware that Windows and the Django admin interface are unsupported; any tickets regarding that will get closed.

 * Check that someone hasn't already filed the bug or feature request by searching in the ticket tracker.